tock/book/src/course/root-of-trust/userspace-attack.md

 `suspicious_service/` subdirectory.

-To launch this 'suspicious' service which we'll use to dump userspace memory, simply navigate as per the previous submodule to the "Suspicious service" in the on-device menu, select it, and then select "Start" as usual.
+To launch this 'suspicious' service which we'll use to dump userspace memory, simply navigate as per the previous submodule to the `Suspicious service` in the on-device menu, select it, and then select `Start` as usual.

 ## Milestone One: Attempting to Dump Memory from SRAM